kuriharaan/InputSystemWiki/How-Do-I....md

 Again, setting this up with the inspector in the editor is an alternative to dealing with the path strings directly.

+# ... use a "positive" and a "negative" key to drive an axis?

+    ////TODO: working on this

 # ... separate the actions in my game from user-overridable bindings?

 Put your actions in one JSON file and put your default bindings in another JSON file.
 At runtime, load the actions and then load either the default bindings or a customized version from the user's profile.